martinos/blog/content/blog/function_composition.md

 celcius = to_celcius(fahrenheit)
 red_str = colored_celcius(celcius)
 ```
 This is a lot of manipulation compared of using the `>>~` operator.
-Note that temporary variables are used everywhere in imperative and oo programs.
+Note that temporary variables are used everywhere in imperative and OO programs.
 Since this pattern is everywhere, FP programs are containing way less noise than an FP program.
 They are shorter and clearer.

+## Partial Application and function composition

+Notice that the functions that we used in the previous examples are taking only one parameter.
+Functions with one parameter are really limiting, but there is a solution for that it is called "partial application" that I talked about in the [Simple Functional Strong Params In Ruby](blog/simple-functional-strong-params-in-ruby/).

+Caveat

+This method of programming is very nice, but like all solution it has it's drawback.
+First, most of Ruby programmer are not familliar about this way of programming.
+They will need to kwow about function composition and about this special operator.

+The second drawback is that if you make an error building your compositions, the interpretor will give you error messages that are not very helpful, since Ruby error messages are for a OO language.